Jefferson City, MO (JEF)

 The Jefferson City station is located below the bluffs near the Missouri River between the Missouri Statehouse and the Governor’s Mansion.
 Amtrak served the Missouri Pacific depot, two blocks east of the current location, from May 1971 until 1984, and the former Union Hotel since then.

 The hotel is a rectangular three-story Federalist-styled structure on a slope facing the platform on the river side.
 The lower story is clad in a pale, rusticated stone, with the upper two stories being red brick.
 Open-gabled dormer windows pierce the longer sides of the gabled roof.
 The waiting room is located on the ground floor of the historic Union Hotel, part of the Jefferson Landing Historic Site.
 It is entered from the lower level and occupies the building formerly shared with the Missouri Department of Natural Resources.

 When the legislature first met there in 1826, the town was very small apart from the commercial and transportation hub formed around the riverboat landing.
-The first Capitol building, which also served as the Governor’s residence, burned in 1837 and a new Capitol building was erected a few blocks west in 1840, on the other side of Lohman’s Landing.
+The first capitol, which also served as the governor’s residence, burned in 1837, and a new capitol was erected a few blocks west in 1840, on the other side of Lohman’s Landing.
 In 1839, James A. Crump built what is now known as the Lohman Building, housing a grocery and later the Missouri House Hotel, which gained a reputation as a meeting place for rivermen and legislators.

 In 1852, Charles Maus and his brother-in-law, Charles Lohman, bought part of Crump’s building for a general store.
 In response to the need for hotel accommodations, Maus built a hotel across the street from the Lohman Building in 1855, calling it the Missouri Hotel and later the Veranda Hotel.
 Upon returning home from the Civil War, Maus changed its name one last time to the Union Hotel, and this is the building holding the current train station.